 Not only has Ford joined forces with a number of safety groups throughout Europe but they are now enlisting the help of stars popular on YouTube to promote an awareness of the need for road safety amongst young drivers.
 The manager of the DSFL programme of Ford's, Jim Graham, states that newly licenced drivers are only just qualified.
 He explains that there is a very real difference between being qualified and being safe that comes with practice and experience.

-Many parents and government officials still think of ‘newly qualified’ drivers as ‘learner drivers’ because, in effect, that’s just what they are.
+Many parents and government officials still think of 'newly qualified' drivers as 'learner drivers' because, in effect, that's just what they are.
 The terminology may differ from legal jargon, but in order to raise an awareness of the need for safety training, it is felt that there should not be a division in understanding.
-Those interested in taking part in the DSFL programme in the UK should check out the programme’s website for information on how to participate, free of charge.
+Those interested in taking part in the DSFL programme in the UK should check out the programme's website at www.forddsfl.co.uk for information on how to participate, free of charge.